karmainside/ms-teams-linux/README.md

 ## Development
 This project is based on awesome [electron-boilerplate](https://github.com/szwacz/electron-boilerplate).
 Please, follow the link to learn more about using the development environment.

-Since I'm quite new to Electon, PR and advices are more than welcome!
+Since I'm quite new to Electron, PR and advices are more than welcome!

+## License
+MIT